The Workplace Diversity Advantage

 Employees with different backgrounds see problems from distinct perspectives.
 These contributions allow for new and unique solutions to business problems.
 To encourage innovation and creativity, management needs to also promote diversity of thought and decision-making processes.
 Too much reliance on traditional problem-solving methods discourages innovation.
 Plus, unconscious biases can lead to novel ideas being improperly evaluated or unfairly dismissed.

-Broader Skill Sets
+Diversity Brings In Broader Skill Sets

 Just as employees with different backgrounds see problems differently, they also tend to embody different sets of skills.
 Therefore, cultivating a diverse workforce creates a company with access to a complete toolbox of abilities and competencies.